0xf0f/codenode/README.md

         for i in range(count_from, count_to):
             self.children.append(line(f'print({i})'))
 ```

+Leveraging python's iteration protocol like this allows:
+- Mixing and matching whatever fits the use case to maximize tradeoffs,
+such as using generators for their memory efficiency,
+custom iterable classes for their semantics, or plain old lists and
+tuples for their simplicity.
+- Taking advantage of existing modules that offer tooling for
+iterables, such as itertools.
+- Building higher level structures from as many iterable building blocks
+as desired.

 ### Extensions
 Module behaviour can be extended by overriding methods of the
 `codenode.writer.Writer` and `codenode.writer.WriterStack` classes.
 An